adamnasrudin03/challenge-transaction/README.md

 # challenge-transaction
-This is a challenge for goroutines
+This is a challenge for create 1000 record

 # How to run this project